Resolution of Problems

 - The FFL will establish whether:

-- regular procedures have been followed in field instruction as specified in the Learning Contract (e.g., number and nature of assignments; field instruction sessions; specific feedback given to the student.
+- regular procedures have been followed in field instruction as specified in the Learning Contract (e.g., number and nature of assignments; field instruction sessions; specific feedback given to the student.)

 - Any necessary actions and procedures to be taken in field instruction;

 - The FFL will document the process and outcome of the Review Meeting.
 A copy will be given to the student, Field Instructor, and Assistant Dean, Field Education.
+An Educational Review may also be recommended at this time.

 - Should the student not meet the competency expectations, a No Credit (NCR) will be assigned.
 The Faculty’s Assessment Committee has the authority to review the grade.
 No Credit (NCR) is the equivalent of a failure (FZ) grade in an academic course and is subject to the same regulations.